 10.3 Information excluded from the CCPA's scope, like:

 - a. health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA) or clinical trial data;

 - b. personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FRCA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA), and the Driver's Privacy Protection Act of 1994.

-In addition to the information provided in this Privacy Statement, the below information applies if you are located in the EEA or Switzerland.
+In addition to the information provided in this Privacy Statement, the below information applies if you are located in the EEA, Switzerland, or UK.

 11.1 In addition to the information provided in this Privacy Statement, where we transfer personal data from inside the European Economic Area (EEA) to outside the EEA, we are required to take specific measures to safeguard the relevant personal data.

-12.1 We retain relevant personal data as long as necessary to meet the criteria outlined in above section 1.2.
+12.1 We retain relevant personal data in each category identified in Section 10.1 only as long as necessary to meet the criteria outlined in above Section 1.2.